List of Serbian NBA players: Drafted players

 The following is a list of drafted players who have never appeared in an NBA regular season or playoff game.

 Undrafted Summer League players

-The following is a list of undrafted players who have never appeared in an NBA regular season or playoff game, but have played in the NBA Summer League.
+The following is a list of undrafted players who have never appeared in an NBA regular season or playoff game, but have played in the NBA Summer League or its predecessors.

 Players with Serbian citizenship or parentage

 The following is a list of players, that play or have played in the NBA, who have citizenship of Serbia or Serbian parentage or who are Serbs of former Yugoslav republics (Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, Slovenia).